center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 Having consolidated the pyramid of pain into three new groupings, the next step is to break out the tools and behavior groupings to derive the five rows used in the Summiting model.
 Each row corresponds to a group of :ref:`observables<Observable>` that we can use to build analytics.
-The bottom row (purple) represents ephemeral values, which are trivial for an adversary to change.
+The bottom row represents ephemeral values, which are trivial for an adversary to change.

 The next two rows distinguish two types of tools.
-Adversary-brought tools (blue) are brought in by an adversary to accomplish an attack.
-Pre-existing tools (green) such as `LOLbins <https://en.wiktionary.org/wiki/LOLBin>`__) are available to defenders before adversary use, making it more difficult for an adversary to modify.
+Adversary-brought tools are brought in by an adversary to accomplish an attack.
+Pre-existing tools such as `LOLbins
+<https://en.wiktionary.org/wiki/LOLBin>`__) are available to defenders before adversary
+use, making it more difficult for an adversary to modify.
 These two levels were split in recognition of the fact that an adversary will have more control over tools they bring to an attack, making it easier for them to evade specific tool detections.
 Tools which are managed by the target organization, on the other hand, may not be as easy for the attacker to modify.

 The behavior grouping is also split into two levels.
 These groupings are focused on identifying behaviors that are associated with MITRE ATT&CK Techniques, making them the most difficult to evade, and providing defenders the tools to create the most robust analytics.
-The observables core to some implementations (beige) of a technique are associated with low-variance behaviors which are unavoidable without a substantially different implementation.
-Observables core to a technique (red) are the choke points or invariant behaviors, which are unavoidable by any implementation.
+The observables core to some implementations of a technique are associated with low-variance behaviors which are unavoidable without a substantially different implementation.
+Observables core to a technique are the choke points or invariant behaviors, which are unavoidable by any implementation.

 In addition to these five rows, the Summiting model also contains three columns that correspond to where detection signals come from.
 An OS will generate events, which can